 Research data classification

 - Observational: data captured in real time that is usually unique and irreplaceable.
-For example, remote sensing data, survey data, field recordings, sample data
+For example, remote sensing data, survey data, field recordings or sample data.

 - Experimental: data captured from lab equipment that is often reproducible.
-For example, gene sequences, chromatograms, magnetic field data
+For example, gene sequences, chromatograms or magnetic field data.

 - Models or simulation: data generated from test models where model and metadata may be more important than output data from the model.
-For example, climate models, economic models
+For example, climate models or economic models.

 - Derived or compiled: resulting from processing or combining ‘raw’ data.
-For example, text and data mining, compiled databases, 3D models
+For example, text and data mining, compiled databases or 3D models.

 Examples of Research Data